hedisam/goactor/README.md

 # GoActor
-Golang Actor Model with an Erlang/Elixir API style.
+Go Actor Model with an Erlang/Elixir API style.

 Inspired by Erlang/Elixir's concurrency model, goactor provides a toolkit to spawn and supervise isolated processes that can safely run codes which could panic, without affecting either other processes or the rest of your program.